EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 5. Deep Learning Tester
 =======================

 The Deep Learning Tester evaluates the performance of a trained model on the test dataset.
-Hereby it calculates the Intersection over Union per class as well as the overall mean.
+Hereby it calculates the Intersection over Union Score per class as well as the overall mean.
 For the parameter **Test Dataset** input the test_files.csv which we created with the Dataset Maker, it should be located in the folder SpecDeepMap_tutorial.

 As model checkpoint you should load the model with the highest Val IoU ( score is written in created checkpoint file names).